gbv/paia/paia.md

     default but unknown!
 date
-  : A date value in `YYYY-MM-DD` format. money
+  : A date value in `YYYY-MM-DD` format. datetime
+  : A date value with mandatory timezone and optional time.
+The format is
+    `YYYY-MM-DD`, optionally followed by `hh:mm:ss`, mandatorily followed by either `Z` for UTC or `+hh:mm` or `-hh:mm` for another timezone, where:

+    * YYYY indicates a year
+    * MM indicates a month
+    * DD indicates a day
+    * hh indicates an hour
+    * mm indicates a minute
+    * ss indicates a second

+money
   : A monetary value with currency (format `[0-9]+\.[0-9][0-9] [A-Z][A-Z][A-Z]`),
     for instance `0.80 USD`.